-The SPOC for Holly Lodge High School is Mrs Deborah Southall, who is responsible for:
+The SPOC for Holly lodge High School is Debbie Southall, who is responsible for:

-- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of (School / Service) in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students / pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from in relation to referrals of vulnerable students / pupils into the Channel\ process; - attending Channel\ meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel\ Co-ordinator; and - Sharing any relevant additional information in a timely manner. - \ Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
-It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals;
+- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of all staff in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students / pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information from in relation to referrals of susceptible students / pupils into the Channel process; - attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel Co-ordinator; and - Sharing any relevant additional information in a timely manner. - Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
+It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: